aclarke500/qmind-codenames-front-end/readme.md

 <h2>Front End for QMIND's Bias Modelling Project featuring codenames</h2>

-You will need vue and flask installed, which you can install by running:
+You will need vue and flask installed, which you can install by running:<br>
 <strong>Vue:</strong>
 ```
 npm install -g @vue/cli